anthonysecco/rixen-mcs6-esphome-thermostat/README.md

 | White with Blue Stripe      | Thermostat Call            |

 - Leave the remaining four wires unused.
 You can cut or secure them as needed.
+- Place the cable to the side for now.

 ---

 #### **Step 4: Wire the Radiator Fan**

-- Run a wire from the **thermostat** to the **radiator fan**.
+- Run a single wire of your choosing from the **thermostat** to the **radiator fan**.
+This can be small gauge wire as it's just a signal wire.
 - Locate the **blue PWM wire** on the radiator fan (sometimes tucked inside the outer jacket).
-- Connect the signal wire to the blue wire at the fan, and strip the other end of the wire (¼ inch) for connection to the thermostat.
+- Connect the signal wire to the blue wire at the fan
+- Strip the other end of the wire (¼ inch) for connection to the thermostat.
+- Place the cable to the side for now.

 ---